-Ascent Classical Academies (ACA) is a growing network of tuition-free, classical public charter schools serving children in kindergarten through 12th grade.
-Schools in the Ascent Classical Academy network are affiliated with the Hillsdale College Barney Charter School Initiative (BCSI).
-At full enrollment, schools are expected to enroll between 700 to 1,000 students, depending on location and funding.
-The leadership of Ascent Classical Academies include parents and founders of Golden View Classical Academy (GVCA) in Golden, Colorado, the first Hilldale BCSI school in the state.
+Ascent Classical Academies (ACA) is a growing network of tuition-free, classical public charter schools serving children in kindergarten through 12th grades and homeschool families.
+The leadership team of Ascent Classical Academies include parents and founders of Golden View Classical Academy (GVCA) in Golden, Colorado, the first Hillsdale College Barney Charter School Initiative (BCSI) school in the State of Colorado.

 The vision of Ascent Classical Academies is to develop within its students the intellectual and personal habits and skills upon which responsible, independent and productive lives are built, in the firm belief that such lives are the basis of a free and just society.